snapverse/gemi-slices/README.md

 </ul>

 <h2 id="support">Support</h2>
-<p>If you encounter any issues or have questions, feel free to <a href="https://github.com/snapverse/gemini-snippet-monorepo/issues">open an issue</a> on GitHub.</p>
+<p>If you encounter any issues or have questions, feel free to <a href="https://github.com/snapverse/gemi-slices/issues">open an issue</a> on GitHub.</p>
 <p>You can also reach out to our support team at <a href="mailto:support@example.com">support@example.com</a>.</p>

 <h2 id="contributing">Contributing</h2>
 <p>We are excited to see your contributions!
-Please read our <a href="https://github.com/snapverse/gemini-snippet-monorepo/blob/main/CONTRIBUTING.md">contributing guidelines</a> before submitting a pull request.</p>
+Please read our <a href="https://github.com/snapverse/gemi-slices/blob/main/CONTRIBUTING.md">contributing guidelines</a> before submitting a pull request.</p>
-<p>Check out the <a href="https://github.com/snapverse/gemini-snippet-monorepo/pulls">open pull requests</a> and feel free to join the conversation!</p>
+<p>Check out the <a href="https://github.com/snapverse/gemi-slices/pulls">open pull requests</a> and feel free to join the conversation!</p>

-<p>❤ Happy Coding!</p>
+<p>🫡 Happy Coding!</p>